Car with coin and book bank for loan finance payment.

 Other fees might include an origination fee, a documentation fee, or possibly additional insurance coverage for your automobile.

 The title loan could be a small-dollar, short-term loan that is designed for you to repay within 30 days.
-Or, a title loan could be a higher loan amount that would require more time for repayment.
+Or, it could be a higher loan amount that would require more time for repayment.

 Possible loss of your car

 Title loans are regulated by the state and so there are different rules depending on where you live.
-Those rules indicate how much can be charged, the length of a title loan’s term, and what rights the lender and the borrower have in the transaction.
-For instance, some states allow a title loan company to sell repossessed automobiles for more than the value of the remaining loan principal and keep the difference.
+Those regulations determine the maximum charges, the loan term’s duration, and the rights of both lender and borrower.
+In certain states, title loan companies can sell repossessed cars for more than the remaining balance and keep the difference.
 They may even be able to repossess your automobile even if you only have one payment left.
 So, caution must be taken when taking a title loan.

 How are title loans different than a personal loan?

 Title loans and personal loans differ in two significant ways.
-First, title loans use your car’s title as collateral.
-This means that if you fail to pay the loan back, the title loan company may repossess your car.
+First, title loans use your car as collateral.
+This means that if you fail to pay the loan back, they lender may repossess your car.
 Conversely, most personal loans are unsecured, which means you do not need to put up any collateral to obtain them.
-The second way that title loans differ from personal loans is that title loans usually require that you repay them in a lump sum or in balloon payments.
-Personal loans are paid in predetermined equal installments.
+The second difference is that title loans usually require that you repay them in a lump sum or in balloon payments.
+Personal loans are usually paid in predetermined equal installments.

 What do I need to apply for a title loan?
 How do you apply for a title loan?

-Title loans typically don’t require traditional underwriting and therefore the title loan companies are unlikely to pull your credit report.
-The title loan company is likely to ask you for some or most of the following:
+Title loans typically don’t require traditional underwriting and therefore the lenders are unlikely to pull your credit report.
+The lender is likely to ask you for some or most of the following:

 • Name